pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/CloudKit.md

 ```

 This will make it so that at least one asset can be associated with a reminders list.

+#### Avoid reserved CloudKit keywords

+In the process of sending data from your database to CloudKit, the library turns rows into
+`CKRecord`s, which is loosely a `[String: Any]` dictionary.
+However, certain key names are used
+internally by CloudKit and are reserved for their use only.
+This means those keys cannot be used
+as field names in your Swift data types or SQLite tables.

+Here is an exhaustive list of those reserved fields:

+* `recordID`
+* `recordType`
+* `creationDate`
+* `creatorUserRecordID`
+* `modificationDate`
+* `lastModifiedUserRecordID`
+* `recordChangeTag`

 ## Backwards compatible migrations